Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
-I'm Lali, I'm a research analyst in the investment sector and currently working on improving my proficiency in the following languages - Python, R, SQL & visualizer, Power BI.
+I'm Lali, I'm a research analyst in the investment sector and currently working on improving my proficiency in the following languages - Python, R, SQL & Power BI.

 🔭 I’m currently working on visulaization tools such as PowerBI projects through Udacity